She is brilliant and extremely experienced. Always incisive, practical and positive in her advice.

 She has a particular interest in the Electronic Communications Code and routinely acts for landowners seeking to remove mobile phone masts and other apparatus from their land.
-She recently gave a seminar on the implications of the New Code.

-Her recent work on property damage includes the first trial in England & Wales on the liability for property damage from Japanese Knotweed, advising on a sinkhole and for loss sustained as a result of a landslip.
+Her work on property damage includes the first trial in England & Wales on the liability for property damage from Japanese knotweed, advising on a sinkhole and for loss sustained as a result of a landslip.
 She also has experience of some more specialist areas of property law, for example, mobile homes, canal boats and a nudist colony.

-Andy is noted for her excellent forensic analysis skills and incisive witness handling.
+Recommended as a leading property junior by both Chambers UK and Legal 500, Andy is noted for her excellent forensic analysis skills and incisive witness handling.
 One expert building surveyor compared the experience to being “cross-examined by a smiling Doberman”.